 - The integrated Zoom account MUST be a paid Zoom account (Pro, Business, Education, API, or Enterprise plan); Zoom Free accounts will not allow for this type of integration.

-- Your Zoom account users must have email addresses that match their email address in the Echo360 institution.
-If there is not a matching user, Echo360 will not copy the recording from Zoom.
+- Your Zoom account users MUST have email addresses that match their email address in the Echo360 institution.
+If there is not a matching user, Echo360 will not copy the recording from Zoom. (see next bullet)

 - Zoom meetings must be configured to record to the Cloud and NOT to the local machine.